krollobrocket/cision-block/readme.txt

 - template
 Template file to use.
 If no template is set in settings and this parameter is not set then cision-block.php in either the active theme or in the plugin will be used as a default.
+You can either use the name of the template as given in the template header e.g 'Foo' or the actual filename e.g foo.php.

 - flush
 Clears the cache for the block.